 $SalaryCheck

-Electrician Salary in Boston, MA — Is Your Pay Fair?
+Electrician Salary in Boston, MA — Market Comparison

-Wondering what an electrician role should pay in Boston, MA?
-Compensation for a electrician here typically runs mid-five to low-six figures depending on license level, with total comp shifting based on seniority, team, and equity mix.
-Boston, MA is one of the most expensive labor markets in the country, where base pay typically runs well above national averages to offset steep housing and cost-of-living premiums, which means national salary averages often under- or over-sell what a fair Boston, MA offer really looks like.
-Paste your current or target compensation below and SalaryCheck will benchmark it against live Boston, MA market data for electrician roles, flag where you're leaving money on the table, and hand you a specific ask plus a negotiation script in about 30 seconds.
+What does an electrician role typically pay in Boston, MA?
+Compensation for a electrician here usually runs mid-five to low-six figures depending on license level, with total comp shifting based on seniority, team, and equity mix.
+Boston, MA is one of the most expensive labor markets in the country, where base pay typically runs well above national averages to offset steep housing and cost-of-living premiums, which means national averages may under- or over-represent a typical Boston, MA package.
+Paste your current or target compensation below and SalaryCheck will compare it against typical Boston, MA market ranges for electrician roles and draft talking points you can adapt — in about 30 seconds.
+Informational only — not financial, career, or legal advice.

 Stripe-secured·Report in ~30s·Refund if we can't parse it